saleor/storefront/README.md

 ## Motivation

 **modern & fast**:
-Project is focusing on best practices for e-commerce, like: SSR & ISR, image optimization.
+The project focuses on best practices for e-commerce, like: SSR & ISR, image optimization.

 **easily customizable**:
-TailwindCSS can be easily extended and tweaked, or completely changed to your favorite css solution.
+TailwindCSS can be easily extended and tweaked, or completely replaced with your favorite CSS solution.

 **works out-of-the-box**:
-Pre configured tools for DX.
+Pre-configured tools for DX.

 ## Stack